Warren, Van Buren, Cannon, Overton, Cumberland, Fentress and nearby assistance programs.

 Clinics and health care centers

-Bread of Life Homeless Shelter and Medical Clinic - Doctors and nurse operate from this location and provide free medical and dental care.
+Bread of Life Homeless Shelter and Medical Clinic - Doctors and nurse operate from this location and provide free medical as well as dental care.
+Check ups, flue shots, blood work, free care for diabetes, teeth cleanings and other assistance is offered.
+Eye exams may be arranged too.
 They are usually available on Mondays and Thursdays from 5:00 pm-7:00 pm for area residents who do not have any form of health or dental insurance.
 281 W Fourth St., Crossville, Tennessee 38555, call (931) 707-0503

-The Community Clinic Livingston – Offers basic family medical practice needs such as women's health, pediatrics, and geriatrics, for Overton County low income qualified residents.
+The Community Clinic Livingston – Offers basic family medical practice needs such as women's health care, pediatrics, and geriatrics, for Overton County low income qualified residents.
 Call (931) 823-5861 for intake.